 What to Wear

-Opera attire spans a wide spectrum, from elegant gowns to business casual ensembles.
-Formalwear is more common on opening nights, while midweek performances and matinees often see a more relaxed dress code.
-Although casual outfits like jeans and t-shirts are not prohibited, dressing with a sense of occasion enhances the experience and shows respect for the art form.
-Theaters can be chilly, so consider bringing a wrap or wearing layers for comfort.
+Attire ranges from elegant gowns to business casual.
+Formalwear is more common on opening nights, while midweek performances and matinees are generally more relaxed.
+Dressing with a sense of occasion enhances the experience.
+Theaters can be cool, so consider layers or a wrap for comfort.

 Getting Involved

-Many opera companies offer opportunities to participate beyond the audience.
-Supernumerary roles (or supers) involve non-speaking, non-singing appearances on stage in roles such as soldiers, servants, or townspeople.
-Volunteering for ushering or box office assistance can also earn you free access to performances.
-Check with your local opera organization for ways to contribute and engage with the community.
+Many opera companies offer ways to participate beyond attending.
+Supernumerary roles involve non-speaking, non-singing stage appearances, while volunteering for ushering or box office duties can provide access to performances.
+Check local opera organizations for opportunities to engage with the community.

 Suit Yourself

-Whether you're attending your first opera or becoming a seasoned regular, allow your own preferences to guide your experience.
-Taste in opera is as personal as one's favorite novel or film, and the most meaningful performances are the ones that resonate with you.
-Don't worry about impressing others—simply enjoy the spectacle, the sound, and the story.
+Whether attending your first opera or becoming a regular, let personal preference guide your experience.
+Taste in opera is as individual as a favorite book or film.
+The most memorable performances are those that resonate with you, so focus on enjoying the spectacle, music, and story.

 Popular Operas